-SOT-operated devices can find application in memory as well as logic architectures where current-induced switching is required to control the magnetization of one or several magnetic elements.
-MTJs with in-plane \cite{Liu2012,Pai2012,Yamanouchi2013} and perpendicular \cite{Cubukcu2014} magnetization provide the first demonstration of three-terminal devices in which the write operation is performed by SOTs (Fig.~\ref{Fig_SOT_MTJ}).
 MTJs constitute the building blocks of MRAMs, where the bit state is encoded in the high (low) TMR corresponding to antiparallel (parallel) alignment of the magnetization of the free and reference layers.
-The ever increasing need for faster data storage and retrieval has placed MRAMs in a prime position to replace or complement CMOS-based memory technologies, especially when performance rather than cost is the primary concern.
-MRAMs offer nonvolatility, low write energy, low standby power, as well as superior endurance and resistance to radiation compared to semiconductor memories.
+The ever increasing need for faster data storage and retrieval has placed MRAMs in a prime position to replace or complement CMOS-based memory technologies, owing to the intrinsic nonvolatility, low write energy, low standby power, as well as superior endurance and resistance to radiation of MTJ bit cells compared to semiconductor memories \cite{Apalkov2016,Hanyu2016}.
 State-of-the-art MRAMs incorporate STT as the writing mechanism \cite{Kent2015}.
 STT brings great advantages in terms of scalability and integration with peripheral electronics, since the critical switching current scales with the area of the free layer and requires only two terminals to perform the read and write operations [Fig.~\ref{Fig_SOT_MTJ}(a)].
 However, as the write and read currents flow along the same path through the oxide tunnel barrier, a compromise between conflicting requirements must be achieved, namely a thin barrier for low current switching and a thick barrier for high TMR.